 Problem Action The screen is blank and you don't hear any beeps.
-If a power-on password is set, press any key to display the power-on password prompt, and then type the correct password and press Enter (see page 74).
-Note: If you are not sure whether you heard any beeps, turn the computer If the power-on password does not appear, the brightness control lever might be set to minimum brightness.
-Adjust the brightness level.
-If the screen still remains blank, make sure that: off; then turn it on again, and listen again.
-If you are using an external monitor, go to "External Monitor Problems" on page 126.
-The battery pack is installed correctly.
+If a power-on password is set, press any key to display the power-on password prompt, and then type the correct password and press Enter (see page 70).
+Note: If you are not sure whether you heard any If the power-on password does not appear, the brightness control might be set to minimum brightness.
+Adjust the brightness. beeps, power the computer off; then power If the screen still remains blank, make sure that: it on again, and listen again.
+If you are using an external monitor, go to "External Monitor The battery pack is installed correctly.
 The AC Adapter is connected to the computer and the power cord is plugged into a working electrical outlet.
 The computer power is on.
-(Turn on the power switch again for confirmation.) page 120.
+(Power on the power switch again for confirmation.)
+Problems" on page 124.
 If these items are correct and the screen remains blank, have the computer serviced.
 The screen is blank and you hear a continuous beep, or two or more beeps.
 Have the computer serviced.
 Only the cursor appears.
 Reinstall your operating system and power on the computer.
 If you still have a problem, have the computer serviced.